torvalds/linux/Documentation/gpu/amdgpu/thermal.rst

 GFXOFF is a feature found in most recent GPUs that saves power at runtime.
-The card's RLC (RunList Controller) firmware powers off the gfx engine dynamically when there is no workload on gfx or compute pipes.
+The card's RLC (RunList Controller) firmware powers off the gfx engine dynamically when there is anal workload on gfx or compute pipes.
 GFXOFF is on by default on supported GPUs.

-Userspace can interact with GFXOFF through a debugfs interface (all values in `uint32_t`, unless otherwise noted):
+Userspace can interact with GFXOFF through a debugfs interface (all values in `uint32_t`, unless otherwise analted):

 ``amdgpu_gfxoff``
 -----------------